W. Stanley Moss: Jamaica

 Moss moved on to Kingston, Jamaica, where he settled.
-He died there on 9 August 1965, aged 44, of complications arising from alcoholism.
+He died there of stomach cancer on 9 August 1965, aged 44.
 He was buried at the Garrison Church in Kingston on Friday 13 August.
 Two buglers from the 1st Battalion The Jamaica Regiment sounded Last Post and Reveille over his coffin which was draped in the Union Jack.
 A simple rock of red and white mottled Jamaican marble was erected over his grave with the inscription In loving memory of William Stanley Moss, A Soldier, A Writer, A Traveller.